Fashion icon André Leon Talley is dead at age 73 - KTVZ

 Talley arrived in New York in 1974, and found himself quickly at the frenzied intersection of fashion and art, working and mingling with the likes of Halston, Karl Lagerfeld and Andy Warhol.

 After a stint in Paris with Women’s Wear Daily, Talley joined Vogue in 1983 as news director.
-He was promoted to creative director in 1988 and, except for a period with W magazine in Paris, remained a fixture at the magazine for nearly four decades, often seen sitting in the front row of elite fashion shows alongside editor Anne Wintour.
+He was promoted to creative director in 1988 and later served as editor-at-large.
+Except for a period with W magazine in Paris, he remained a fixture at Vogue for nearly four decades.

+At 6-foot-6 and with a booming voice, Talley was a towering figure in every sense.
+He was often seen sitting in the front row of elite fashion shows alongside editor-in-chief Anne Wintour, and his influence over fashion continued long after his departure from Vogue in 2013.

-Talley also appeared as a judge on “America’s Next Top Model,” was the subject of a documentary The Gospel According to André, which was released in 2017, and was awarded the Chevalier de l’Ordre des Arts et des Lettres by the French government, in honor of his contribution to the fashion industry.
+Talley appeared as a judge on “America’s Next Top Model” and was the subject of a documentary The Gospel According to André, which was released in 2017, and was awarded the Chevalier de l’Ordre des Arts et des Lettres by the French government in honor of his contribution to the fashion industry.

 On April 22, 2021, he described the French recognition as the “best day of my life” in an Instagram post.